If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 - You own other land that is also exempt from land tax.

 If you do not use the jointly owned land as your PPR, your share in this land will be included in your individual assessment.
-You also will not receive a joint ownership deduction for this property because the joint ownership has not been assessed for land tax on this property.
+You will not receive a joint ownership deduction for this property.
+This is because the joint ownership has not been assessed for land tax on this property as one of the other joint owners uses it as their PPR.

 This exemption does not apply to land owned by a discretionary or unit trust that is used by a principal place of residence beneficiary as their PPR.

 Individually, you own several investment properties.
-You also own with your mother, in equal shares, the land which she uses as her principal place of residence.
-It is the only property you both own jointly together.
+You also own your mother's PPR in equal shares with her.
+It is the only property you both own together.

-We will not issue a joint ownership assessment because it is exempt for your mother.
-However, we will include your 50% share in your mother’s principal place of residence in your individual assessment.
+We will not issue a joint ownership assessment for this property.
+As it is your mother's PPR it is exempt for her.
+However, we will include your 50% share this property in your individual assessment.
 You will not receive a joint ownership deduction.

 In this case, you will not get a joint ownership deduction for the jointly owned land.
-This is because the joint ownership was not assessed for land tax and your individual assessment will be the only time we assess the land for tax.
+This is because the joint ownership property was not liable for land tax as its value was below the tax threshold.

-Because the jointly owned land is below the threshold, a joint ownership assessment will not be issued.
+The jointly owned land is below the threshold, so a joint ownership assessment will not be issued.

-However, you will get an individual assessment including both properties because the total value of your properties is $265,000, which is over the $250,000 threshold.
+However, you will get an individual assessment including both properties.
+This is because the total value of your properties is $365,000, which is over the $300,000 threshold.
 You will not receive a joint ownership deduction.

 Absentee joint owners